SonarSource/SonarJS/docs/DEV.md

 This script:

 - generates a Java check class for the rule `NoInvalidSomethingCheck.java`
+- generates a `rules/S1234` folder
+- generates a `rules/S1234/index.ts` rule index file
-- generates a `no-invalid-something.ts` file for the rule implementation
+- generates a `rules/S1234/rule.ts` file for the rule implementation
-- generates a `comment-based/no-invalid-something.js` test file
+- generates a `rules/S1234/cb.fixture.js` comment-based test file (empty)
+- generates a `rules/S1234/cb.test.js` test launcher
-- updates the `index.ts` file to include the new rule
+- updates the `rules/index.ts` file to include the new rule
 - updates the `CheckList.java` to include the new rule

 3. Update generated files